liftbridge-io/liftbridge/documentation/concepts.md

 for each unique key.
 Messages that do not have a key are always retained.

 ```
-From an archtectual point of view, the choice here is to compacts as much as possible without loosing state (aggregation of events).
-Lineage is taken care of by the log stream is stored on an e.g. s3 bucket as noted above
+From an architectural point of view, the choice here is to compact as much as possible without losing state (aggregation of events).
+Lineage is taken care of by the log stream if stored in e.g. an S3 bucket as noted above.
 ```

 ## Controller